 The Most Common Car Accident Injuries in Texas

-We may think of car accidents as freak occurrences but, unfortunately, car accidents and common car accident injuries occur more often than they should.
-More than 3 million people are injured in car accidents each year, and many common car accident injuries can leave their victims with lifelong consequences.
+We may think of car accidents as freak occurrences but, unfortunately, car accidents and common car accident injuries occur every day, and no matter how common they may be, all car accident injuries have the potential to leave victims in pain, out of work, and with lifelong consequences for their health and well-being.

 Traumatic brain injuries

-Another of the top common car accident injuries we see are soft tissue injuries.
+Another of the top common types of accident injuries we see is soft tissue injuries.
 Soft tissue injuries occur when damage is done to the ligaments, muscles, or tendons, often resulting in pain, bruising, swelling, or even loss of function.
 Don’t let the word “soft” fool you, soft tissue injuries can range from basic contusions to sprains, life-altering muscular strain, or even whiplash.

 One of the true dangers of soft tissue injuries from getting hit by a car is that people often fail to realize the extent of these injuries at the time.
 Someone may get in an accident and think they’ve only sustained minor car accident injuries only to begin experiencing more severe symptoms like muscle spasms, cramping, weakness, and pain.